-19) Have you measured how many LinkedIn connections young alumni have to one another?
-If not, how am I supposed to measure the depth and breadth of the career network that I’m buying my way into?
+19) Have you measured how many LinkedIn connections young alumni have?
+If not, how can I measure the depth and breadth of the career network into which I’m buying my way?

-20) What’s the internal data you use to figure out whether recent graduates were happy as undergraduates?
+20) What internal data do you use to determine whether recent graduates were happy as undergraduates?
 Can I see it?

-It’s sort of amazing, isn’t it, that there isn’t much widely available information on customer satisfaction?
+It’s amazing, isn’t it, that there isn’t much widely available information on customer satisfaction?
 But you can bet that schools have a way of tracking this.
 Ask about it.

 21) May I please see your first destinations list, broken down by major?

 Career counseling offices produce reports on what happens to recent graduates.
 Ask for that, too.
-If they won’t hand it over, raise your eyebrows.
+If they don’t hand it over, raise your eyebrows.
 Once you get it, see how granular it is.
 Can you get one sorted by major?
-Can you figure out where all 18 religion majors ended up working or studying within a year of graduation?
+Can you figure out where all 18 religion majors worked or studied within a year of graduation?
 If not, ask for that too from a department chair.
 If they don’t know, ask them why.

 None of this information springs loose until we start asking for it.